Taking care of refugees with disabilities.

 The project "Thetis" aims to register all refugees with disabilities and to launch an individual treatment-support program for each one of them personally.
 This project is carried out through two specialized mobile teams in the mainland of Greece and a specialized network in the islands of the eastern Aegean.

 The name of the project, "Thetis", derives from the ancient Greek Mythology and signals our solidarity with the people who risked their lives crossing the Aegean so as to be rescued.
 As is well known, in Greek Mythology, the goddess Thetis saved and raised the crippled Hephaestus, whom Hera had thrown from Olympus into the sea, considering him useless.
 Hephaestus grew up to be an extremely talented creator.
-So the "Thetis" program for refugees with disabilities, left over from the Aegean, offers care to these people, with the belief that their lives are worthwhile and with the potential that, like Hephaestus, they will find the way to offer in turn to their fellow human beings.
+So the project "Thetis" for refugees with disabilities, left over from the Aegean, offers care to these people, with the belief that their lives are worthwhile and with the potential that, like Hephaestus, they will find the way to offer in turn to their fellow human beings.